• Skip to primary navigation

 For Indian dishes like chicken tikka masala, saag paneer or anything particularly spicy, a mango lassi beverage on the side will cut the spice and provide a welcome sweetness from the yogurt and fruit.
 And the classic Indian yogurt-based dip raita also shines in Indian cuisine, again helping to balance the heat from curries or spicy dishes.

-The classic Moroccan dish chicken tagine also famously calls for the fermented ingredient preserved lemons to reproduce its authentic flavor.
-You can find this condiment in a specialty foods store, or make your own preserved lemons right in your own kitchen.
+The classic Moroccan dish chicken tagine also famously calls for preserved lemons to reproduce its authentic flavor.
+You can find this fermented condiment in a specialty foods store, or make your own preserved lemons right in your own kitchen.

 And don't forget about apple cider vinegar, another lesser known fermented food.
 This simple apple cider vinegar dressing is great over a simple salad of greens.
-Or swap out sour cream with Greek yogurt in a ranch dressing for some extra probiotic love.
+Or swap out sour cream with Greek yogurt in a ranch dressing for some extra fermented food love.

 Snacks & desserts